hhuynh15/hhuynh15.github.io/_posts/2022-03-21-rust-server-in-docker-on-aws.md

 ## Final Notes

-I am still learning the Linux ecosystem and Docker so I will continually update this guide as I find better ways to launch and manage the server.
+I am still learning the Linux ecosystem and Docker so I will continually update this guide as I find better ways to launch and manage applications.
 If you find anything I've said here to be erroneous or if there is a better way to do things.
 Feel free to contact me and let me know!
 I would love to hear any type of feedback.